 C. Teaching and Research Effectiveness Program

-All first-year students are required to participate in the School’s teaching and research effectiveness program.
-The program involves intensive training during the Autumn Quarter with follow up sessions during the Winter and Spring Quarters.
+All first-year students are required to participate in the Foster School’s teaching and research effectiveness program.
+The program involves intensive training during the Autumn Quarter with possible follow up sessions during the Winter and Spring Quarters.

 D. Required Research Paper